nithila234/FDSfE_NChrisostam/README.md

 # FDSfE_NChrisostam
-This repo is for Foundations of Data Science.
+This is Nithi's repo for Foundations of Data Science.